The Art of Breathing

 - Prana – is the vital energy that governs respiration and speech.

 - Apana – is below the navel and controls expulsion of waste from the body.

 - Samana – is between the heart and the navel.
 It activates the circulatory and digestive energies.

 - Udana – this activates the limbs and the area above the neck, including the sense receptors, the eyes, the nose and the ears.

 - Vyana – is the vital energy that pervades the whole body and directs all the other pranas.

 A student testimonial from the ARISE workshop

-I feel like the presentation of this knowledge of the prana vayus is so essential.
-It is important to be aware of their presence and function and role in bringing the body, the mind and the consciousness to a healthy balance.
-An open and enlightened place is essential.
-It is an essential literacy that most people, even yoga practitioners, do not possess.
-So, thank you so much for this offering of knowledge to us and for giving us the awareness of the vayus.
-I feel this is just the beginning of this process to understand and incorporate these tools in my yoga practice and daily life.—Vidya, Chicago, USA.
+The presentation of this knowledge of the prana vayus is essential.
+It is extremely important to be aware of their presence, function and role in bringing the body, mind and consciousness into a healthy balance.
+It is exactly this open and enlightened space that is absolutely essential.
+It is the basic literacy that most people, including yoga practitioners, do not possess.
+Thank you so much for this amazing awareness!
+It is the beginning of my use of these tools in my yoga practice and daily life.—Vidya, Chicago, USA.